karizabal/ratings-project/README.md

 <iframe src='assets/avg_ratings_distribution_on_diet.html' width='800' height='500' frameborder='0' ></iframe>

 This probability distribution suggests that users are more likely to give higher ratings, thus corroborating a selection bias among ratings.
 However, it also appears that diet-specific recipes tend to get rated higher more often than nonspecific recipes.
-Given this, I next explore the nutritional content across diet categories and ratings.

 For each nutrient besides sodium, I made a box plot visualization by diet.
-The most interesting distributions are shown below:
+The most interesting visuals are shown below:

-<iframe src='assets/assets/box_prop_sugar.html' width='800' height='500' frameborder='0' ></iframe>
+<iframe src='assets/assets/box_prop_carbs.html' width='800' height='500' frameborder='0' ></iframe>

 As depicted above, the specific diets of mediterranean, vegetarian, and vegan typically have higher proportions of carbohydrates in their recipes.
 Higher content of carbohydrates suggest more unprocessed ingredients, such as whole grains or vegetables.
 This discrepancy among diets and general diets may be relevant to the high average ratings of diet-specific recipes.